The I-Site designation “Montpellier University of Excellence” has been confirmed by the Prime Minister

 What now?

-The definitive perpetuation of the I-SITE label safeguards the state's funding (€550 million, or €16 million per year) and allows for the continued structuring of the new experimental public institution and the maintenance of its trajectory by launching new support and transformation initiatives across all academic fields in order to continue building the university of tomorrow together.
+Making the I-SITE label permanent secures the government’s funding (550 million euros, or 16 million euros per year) and enables the continued development of the new experimental public institution, while maintaining its momentum by launching new support and transformation initiatives across all academic fields to continue building, together, the university of tomorrow.